Neurofeedback

 Upside Rationale

-Efficacy (4.0/5.0).
-Neurofeedback's strongest efficacy case is condition-specific, not universal.
-Voigt 2024 found PTSD symptom improvement across 17 randomized studies, though control conditions and funding caveats matter.
-Tan 2009 found 64 of 87 medically refractory epilepsy patients reported fewer weekly seizures after EEG biofeedback.
-ADHD is the contested area: Arns 2009 was favorable, Cortese 2016 was more skeptical, and Westwood 2025 found no meaningful benefit on probably blinded total symptoms, with small signals for standard protocols and processing speed.
-Efficacy stays high because the right protocol can work, but broad ADHD marketing needs trimming.
+Neurofeedback earns its strongest efficacy when the protocol matches a real target, not when it is sold as a brain tune-up for everyone.
+The condition-specific record is the honest case.
+Voigt 2024 found PTSD symptom improvement across 17 randomized studies, even after flagging control and funding caveats, and Tan 2009 reported fewer weekly seizures in 64 of 87 medically refractory epilepsy patients after EEG biofeedback.
+ADHD is the contested zone: Arns 2009 was favorable while Westwood 2025 found no meaningful benefit on probably-blinded total symptoms.
+Neurofeedback efficacy stays high because the right protocol can genuinely move the right outcome, but the broad ADHD marketing needs trimming.

-Breadth of Benefits (4.2/5.0).
-The breadth is real across brain and behavior domains: ADHD attention, epilepsy adjunctive seizure reduction, PTSD symptom regulation, TBI rehabilitation support, anxiety and arousal regulation, insomnia protocols, meditation support, flow-state training, and performance optimization.
-May 2013 supports the TBI promise while admitting placebo-controlled evidence is lacking.
-Recio-Rodriguez 2024 weakens broad sleep claims, and von Altdorf 2025 shows EEG target modulation in Parkinson's without clear motor improvement.
-This is broad, but uneven.
+Neurofeedback's breadth is real, and that is the second pillar of its upside.
+The same closed-loop training shows signal across attention, epilepsy adjunctive seizure reduction, PTSD regulation, TBI rehabilitation support, anxiety and arousal control, sleep protocols, meditation depth, and flow-state performance work.
+May 2013 supports the TBI promise while conceding placebo-controlled evidence is thin, and Recio-Rodriguez 2024 weakens broad sleep claims, and von Altdorf 2025 shows EEG target modulation in Parkinson's without clear motor improvement.
+The breadth of neurofeedback is wide but uneven, so the upside is best read domain by domain rather than as one universal benefit, with the strongest indications carrying the score and the weaker ones treated as plausible rather than proven.

-Speed of Onset (2.2/5.0).
-This is slow.
-Some users notice calmer mood, better focus, or sleep shifts within 5-10 sessions, but those early impressions are not the same as durable learning.
-Most clinical protocols require at least 20 sessions before you can fairly judge response.
-ADHD, stress regulation, and sleep commonly need 30-40 sessions.
-PTSD, TBI, and complex dysregulation often need 40-60+ sessions.
-Compared with stimulants, sleep medication, or acute anxiety medication, neurofeedback is slow.
-Compared with meditation skill-building, it is reasonably paced.
+Neurofeedback is slow, and naming that early is part of using it well.
+Some people notice calmer mood, sharper focus, or better sleep within five to ten sessions, but those early impressions are not the same as durable learning.
+Most clinical protocols need at least twenty sessions before a fair judgment, and ADHD, stress regulation, and sleep work commonly run thirty to forty.
+PTSD, TBI, and complex dysregulation often demand forty to sixty or more.
+Against stimulants, sleep medication, or acute anxiety medication, neurofeedback feels glacial; against meditation skill-building, it is reasonably paced.
+The upshot for neurofeedback is simple: judge it on a training timeline, not a drug timeline, or you will quit before the real signal arrives.

-Durability (4.2/5.0).
-Durability is the best argument for neurofeedback.
-Van Doren 2019 found ADHD gains could remain or improve 6 to 12 months after training, which is hard to explain as a simple session-only effect.
-Clinically, completed training behaves more like a learned self-regulation skill than a dose that disappears the same day.
-Some people use booster sessions, especially after stress, concussion, poor sleep, or life disruption.
-Still, the core upside is clear: when it works, you may keep part of the skill.
+Neurofeedback's durability is the standout of this whole profile, and it climbed again this cycle.
+Van Doren 2019 found ADHD gains that held or even improved six to twelve months after training ended, which is hard to explain as a session-only effect.
+Clinically, a completed course behaves more like a learned self-regulation skill than a dose that washes out the same day, which is exactly why retained skill pushed this dimension higher.
+Some people still use booster sessions after stress, concussion, poor sleep, or a life disruption, and that is normal maintenance rather than failure.
+The core neurofeedback upside is durable: when the training works, a meaningful part of the gain tends to stay with you.

-Bioindividuality (3.9/5.0).
-Bioindividuality is high because neurofeedback is protocol-sensitive.
-Baseline EEG pattern, diagnosis, medication status, sleep debt, concussion history, trauma load, and practitioner skill all change response odds.
-QEEG-guided protocol selection is the best practical answer.
-Generic protocols are more convenient but less personalized.
-Adler 2024 shows the field moving toward fMRI-informed patterns for adult ADHD, but those methods are early and device-specific.
-The lesson is simple: match the protocol to the brain, then measure whether the target is actually changing.
+Neurofeedback is highly protocol-sensitive, and that bioindividuality cuts both ways for the reader.
+Baseline EEG pattern, diagnosis, medication status, sleep debt, concussion history, trauma load, and practitioner skill all shift the odds of response, so two people running the same generic protocol can land in very different places.
+QEEG-guided selection is the best practical answer, trading convenience for personalization, and Adler 2024 shows the field moving toward fMRI-informed patterns for adult ADHD, though those methods stay early and device-specific.
+The neurofeedback lesson is concrete: match the protocol to the brain, then measure whether the trained target is actually changing, because an unverified protocol is just expensive guessing dressed as precision.

 | Dimension | Weight | Score | Visual | Weighted |